gmrock/gmrock.github.io/_posts/2022-12-19-Home-Automation.md

 <br/>

 ##### `RpiS2GlassDoorSensor`:
-This is a running a java application (jar) which monitors the state of the reed switches for a couple of doors and door knob as well.
+This is a running a java application (jar) which monitors the state of the reed switches installed on doors.
+I'm also using the reed switches to check on the position of the door knob.
 Whenever there is any state change the application will relay the state to a cloud hosted rabbitmq (cloudamqp).
 The action to be executed on the state change is handled by _`MasterRaspberryPi`_.
 I'm using this library for interacting with the GPIO pins on the raspberry pi - [Pi4j](https://pi4j.com/){:target="_blank"}

 <br/>

 ##### `RpiS3ShutterGarageSiren` & `RpiS4HallSirenGarageRemote`:
-Similar to the _`RpiS2GlassDoorSensor`_ this is running a java application (jar) that monitors the reed switch along with controlling the siren.
-The action what triggers the siren and other related activities is decided by the _`MasterRaspberryPi`_.
-The communication between _`MasterRaspberryPi`_ and reed switches, siren is done via rabbitmq (cloudamqp). _`RpiS4HallSirenGarageRemote`_ also has Garage remote control wired up which is again controller via the rabbitmq.
+Similar to the _`RpiS2GlassDoorSensor`_ this is running a java application (jar) that monitors the reed switch.
+This application has an additional functionality which is to control the siren.
+The _`MasterRaspberryPi`_ communicates with these applications to control the state of the siren.
+The communication between _`MasterRaspberryPi`_ and reed switches, siren is done via rabbitmq (cloudamqp). _`RpiS4HallSirenGarageRemote`_ also has Garage remote control wired up which is again controlled via the rabbitmq.

 <br/>